voostindie/sprox/README.md

 <dependency>
     <groupId>nl.ulso.sprox</groupId>
     <artifactId>sprox</artifactId>
-    <version>3.1.2</version>
+    <version>4.0.0</version>
 </dependency>
 ```

-This assumes that you use JDK 8+.
+This assumes that you use JDK 9+.
+On JDK 8, use the latest 3.x version.
 On JDK 7, use the latest 2.x version.

 Note that snapshot releases are not available in central repositories.
 You'll have to `git clone` and `mvn deploy` this repository yourself if you want to use the latest versions.
 See the list of tags for the available stable releases.

-## Java versions
+## Sprox versions

-Version 2.x and 3.x of Sprox are **not** compatible.
-Version 3.x explicitly requires JDK 8.
-The API has been retrofitted to better fit the new features in Java 8.
-Notable differences between Sprox 2.x and 3.x are:
+### 4.x

+* Requires Java 9+
+* Interface compatible with Sprox 3.x.
+* Introduces a Java 9 module `nl.ulso.sprox`.
+Make sure to read the section on Java 9 below.
+* Drops support for OSGi.

+### 3.x

+* Requires Java 8+.
-* Sprox 2.x uses a custom `@Nullable` annotation to denote optional parameters.
-In Sprox 3.x, Sprox uses the built-in `java.util.Optional` to achieve the same. `@Nullable` is no more.
+* Replaces the custom 2.x `@Nullable` annotation to denote optional parameters with the built-in `java.util.Optional`.
-* The Sprox 2.x methods `addParser` and `addControllerFactory` methods of the `XmlProcessorBuilder` interface silently do not work with synthetic types, like lambda's and method references.
-Sprox 3.x detects this and offers additional methods to support synthetic types.
-* If a controller supports multiple namespaces, these had to be annotated with the `@Namespaces` annotation in Sprox 2.x.
-In Sprox 3.x this annotation needn't be used, as Java 8 supports repeatable annotations: just put as many `@Namespace` annotations on the class as needed.
+* Supports Java 8's lambda's and method references, offering additional methods for synthetic types in the `XmlProcessorBuilder` interface.
+* Supports Java 8's repeatable annotations for `@Namespace`.
+No need to wrap them in a `@Namespaces` annotation anymore.
-* In Sprox 3.x, the `@Node`, `@Source` and `@Attribute` annotations have optional values, as names can be resolved from the corresponding parameters (or methods) automatically if they are the same. **For parameters this does require the `-parameters` compiler option to be used when compiling controller classes!**
+* Introduces optional values for `@Node`, `@Attribute` and `@Source` annotations, as names can be resolved from the corresponsing methods and parameters automatically on Java 8. **For parameters this does require the `-parameters` compiler option to be used when compiling controller classes!**

+### 2.x

+* Requires Java 7+.

 ## Tutorial